-- 2. By using the prepareTemplate API, download the latest System VM to all the primary storages. - (KVM on RHEL 6.0/6.1 only) If your existing CloudPlatform deployment includes one or more clusters of KVM hosts running RHEL 6.0 or RHEL 6.1, you must first upgrade the operating system version on those hosts before upgrading CloudPlatform itself.
+- 2. Ensure that the latest System VM are copied to all the primary storages. - 3.
+(KVM on RHEL 6.0/6.1 only) If your existing CloudPlatform deployment includes one or more clusters of KVM hosts running RHEL 6.0 or RHEL 6.1, you must first upgrade the operating system version on those hosts before upgrading CloudPlatform itself.